paireks/dotbim/README.md

 ## Introduction

 Introducing an open-source, accessible, simple, minimalistic file format for BIM.
+Built to be easy to read and write.

 Created by BIM developers for BIM developers.